NikitaKhomenko/SUDOKU/README.md

 <h6> used_pipes_execvp </h6>
-Uses 3 child prcesses and a pipe for each one to send them the data, execvp to run a another app on each one.
+Uses 3 child prcesses and a pipe for each one to send them the data, execvp to run another app on each one.

 <h6> used_shared_mem </h6>
 Uses 3 child processes and a shared memory.